NREL/HPC/docs/Documentation/Systems/Kestrel/Environments/gpubuildandrun.md

 1. Test to make sure we are starting from a GPU node.
 1. Define a simple timer.
 1. Save our environment and a copy of the script.
-1. Bring the function myrestore into our environment (see above).
+1. Bring the function module_restore into our environment (see above).
 1. Set our default version of gcc.
 1. Find our examples if the user has not set a list beforehand and echo our list.
 1. Go into each directory and run the test.